itsmeterada/image-diff-generator/README.en.md

    - Click the "Save Mask Image" button
    - Specify the save destination and filename
    - The mask will be saved in PNG format with alpha channel

+6. **Save Image 2 with mask applied** (optional):
+   - Click the "Save Image 2 with Mask Alpha" button
+   - Saves a PNG image with Image 2's RGB + mask as alpha channel

+### Edge Smoothing Usage

+1. Generate a mask (difference detection or SAM3)
+2. Check "Enable Edge Smoothing"
+3. Adjust strength with the Strength slider (1-50, higher = more blur)
+4. Click save button to apply smoothing

 ### SAM3 Text Prompt Usage